 Cattle Egret

-News then broke late morning that the Botted Eagle had been relocated by some local birders showing on-and-off in the vicinity of Land's End until a final sighting at 1.45 pm.
-We booked our flights for a late afternoon departure back onto the mainland, we had to give it a go even though there was no sighting after 1.45pm.
-We headed back to our accommodation to pack and then just as we were leaving news broke that a White Winged Scoter had been found north of Lerwick.
-A quick drive north and we soon found the bird that was showing with a group of Eider.
+News then broke late morning that the Booted Eagle had been relocated by some local birders, showing on-and-off in the vicinity of Land's End until a final sighting at 1.45 pm.
+We booked our flights for a late afternoon departure back onto the mainland.
+We had to give it a go even though there was no sighting after 1.45pm.
+We headed back to our accommodation to pack, and then just as we were leaving, news broke that a White Winged Scoter had been found north of Lerwick.
+A quick drive north, and we soon found the bird that was showing with a group of Eiders.

 White Winged Scoter